rca(1) General Commands Manual rca(1)

 The value at the top of the stack can be shown with the p command,

-the stack after most input lines.
-This is on by default; it can
+lines.
+This is on by default; it can be toggled off with 0

-editing, command history, and command completion are available.
+history, and command completion may be available.

 REVERSE POLISH NOTATION